Zielak/cardsGame/readme.md

 - `@cardsgame/client` - base client-side lib.
 No rendering included/enforced.
 Gives you neatly packed game state updates, so you could render your game in whatever way you want.
 - `@cardsgame/utils` - some utilities used by both server and client side code.
 You too might find them useful.
 - `@cardsgame/types` - TS types for things used in both server and client side code.
+- `@cardsgame/entity-traits` - more type definitions, used in server-side lib, can optionally be exposed to your client-side implementation.

 ## Example usage